 Due to the COVID-19 situation, BSME will run an online program for the Summer 2021 session.
 Given the strong demand for teachers to learn about online instruction in the current climate, the program will have a dual focus on the Hungarian pedagogy and online instruction.

-Budapest Semesters in Mathematics Education (BSME) is a study abroad program in Budapest, Hungary, designed for those interested in the learning and teaching of secondary mathematics.
+Budapest Semesters in Mathematics Education (BSME) is designed for those interested in the learning and teaching of secondary mathematics.
 BSME participants explore the Hungarian pedagogy, in which a strong and explicit emphasis is placed on problem solving, mathematical creativity, and communication.